Odd triplet superconductivity induced by the moving condensate

+Finally, assuming that $p_s \xi\ll 1$ we neglect the orbital depairing term $ p_s^2 D$ from the Usadel equation.
+That is only the linear in $\bm p_s$ term described by the boundary condition (\ref{bc_triplet}) is retained.
+Then, in the F layer where $\alpha =0$ and $\bm h\neq 0$ we obtain the linearized Usadel equaitons

-Solution of this system can be obtained in the compact form in the realistic limit $\xi_F\ll d_F\ll \xi_N$, where $d_F$ is the thickness of the ferromagnet and $\xi_N = \sqrt{D/|\omega|}$.
-Further we are only interested in the LRT component of the anomalous Green's function $\hat f_{t,L}$, which is approximately constant in the ferromagnet for the case under consideration.
-It can be found by integrating Eq.~(\ref{usadel_triplet}) over the ferromagnet.
-Up to the first order in the parameter $\tilde \alpha (p_s \xi_N)(\xi_N/d_F)$, which is assumed to be small, we obtain
+Solution of this system can be obtained in the compact form in the realistic limit $\xi_F\ll d_F\ll \xi_N$.
+Further we are only interested in the LRT component of the anomalous Green's function which is approximately constant in the ferromagnet for the case under consideration.
+Up to the first order in the parameter $\tilde \alpha (p_s \xi_N)(\xi_N/d_F)$, which is assumed to be small, we obtain the LRT component in the ferromagnet\cite{supplement}